w3f/polkadot-wiki/docs/learn/learn-governance.md

 The Council can also submit proposals that will end up in the external queue.
 Voting on Council and Public proposals subject to an
-[alternating timetable](#alternating-voting-timetable).
-See in the figure the "on" and "off" toggles on the external and proposal queue.
+[alternating timetable](#alternating-voting-timetable), shown in the figure as the "on" and "off" toggles on the external and proposal queues.
 In this example, the Public proposal will be voted on together with the fast-tracked Council Proposal.
 Voting on non-fast-tracked Council Proposals will be blocked until the alternating timetable switches the toggles, blocking votes on Public proposals.